 Forget the job title.
 Teaching assistant roles go far beyond what most people think.

-You don’t just “help the teacher.”
-You help the class run smoothly.
-You help the children feel safe.
-You help everyone breathe easier.
-You prep lessons, support behaviour, explain tasks, lead groups, and listen.
-You spot the student struggling before anyone else does.
+You do more than just “help the teacher.”
+You keep the class running smoothly and help children feel safe and supported.
+Your presence makes it easier for everyone to breathe and focus.
+You prep lessons, support behaviour, explain tasks, lead small groups, and listen closely.
+And often, you’re the first to notice when a student is struggling—long before anyone else does.

 You’re the quiet thread that holds everything together.